metaplex-foundation/mpl-token-auth-rules/README.md

 # Metaplex Token Authorization Rules
 A program that provides the ability to create and execute rules to restrict common token operations such as transferring and selling.

-> ⚠️ **Metaplex Token Authorization Rules is currently experimental and has not been formally audited.
-Use in production at your own risk.**

 ## Overview
 Authorization rules are variants of a `Rule` enum that implements a `validate()` function.